LUTZ BUSINESS INSIGHTS

 Goals and Objectives

-As an owner, you should understand what you wish to accomplish from transitioning your business.
-By having a firm grasp on your goals and objectives, you’ll gain a much better idea on the right timing.
+As an owner, you should understand what you wish to accomplish by transitioning your business.
+By having a firm grasp on your goals and objectives, you’ll gain a much better idea of the right timing.
 Goals and objectives for selling need to be written down and revisited consistently.
 This process will help determine if there are any uncertainties about the reasons for selling.
 Uncertainty is a strong indication that more time may be needed to understand your post-exit goals.

 Commitment and Dedication

-Growing a business takes a great deal of time, effort and energy.
+Growing a business takes a great deal of time, effort, and energy.
 This needs to be something that the owner is passionate about doing.
 If you are finding a lack of drive in running your company, you might want to consider putting an exit plan in place.
 Buyers (and employees) can sense when owners are not motivated to run their businesses anymore, and that can adversely affect the selling price.
 Recognizing these changes in advance can help prevent this from happening.
-Similarly, succession takes a great amount of energy and dedication for the owner to properly groom the successor.
+Similarly, succession takes a great amount of energy and dedication for the owner to properly groom his/her replacement(s).
 The owner needs to be as motivated as possible for the succession to be a success.

 Achieving “Best In Class” Status

 As an owner, you should want to put your company in the best possible position before exiting your business.
-Whether it is reaching a sales goal you set the company, or making sure your employees have secure plans following the exit, it is important to identify and successfully complete these action items.
+Whether it is reaching a sales goal you set for the company or making sure your employees have secure plans following the exit, it is important to identify and successfully complete these action items.
 When the time comes to transition the business, it is important to feel you have accomplished everything you have set out to do.
 A succession plan can help identify and prioritize any loose ends.

 Making the decision to exit is not an easy thing for a business owner to do.
 However, by taking these factors into consideration, you can have the confidence you need to exit your business on your own terms.
 This will lead to the creation of a successful exit plan and a smooth transition for both you and your business.
 If you have any questions, please contact us.
 You can also read related articles on our Lutz M&A blog.

 ABOUT THE AUTHOR